FunnelNet: An End-to-End Deep Learning Framework to Monitor Digital Heart Murmur in Real-Time: Abstract

 \section{Abstract}

-\textit{Objective}: Heart murmurs are abnormal sounds caused by turbulent blood flow within the heart.
-Several diagnostic methods are available to detect heart murmurs and their severity, such as cardiac auscultation, echocardiography, phonocardiogram (PCG), etc. However, these methods have limitations, including extensive training and experience among healthcare providers, cost and accessibility of echocardiography, as well as noise interference and PCG data processing.
-This study aims to develop a novel end-to-end real-time heart murmur detection approach using traditional and depthwise separable convolutional networks. \textit{Methods}: Continuous wavelet transform (CWT) was applied to extract meaningful features from the PCG data.
-The proposed network has three parts: the Squeeze net, the Bottleneck, and the Expansion net.
-The Squeeze net generates a compressed data representation, whereas the Bottleneck layer reduces computational complexity using a depthwise-separable convolutional network.
-The Expansion net is responsible for up-sampling the compressed data to a higher dimension, capturing tiny details of the representative data. \textit{Results}: For evaluation, we used four publicly available datasets and achieved state-of-the-art performance in all datasets.
-Furthermore, we tested our proposed network on two resource-constrained devices: a Raspberry PI and an Android device, stripping it down into a tiny machine learning model (TinyML), achieving a maximum of 99.70\%. \textit{Conclusion}: The proposed model offers a deep learning framework for real-time accurate heart murmur detection within limited resources. \textit{Significance}: It will significantly result in more accessible and practical medical services and reduced diagnosis time to assist medical professionals.
-The code is publicly available at TBA.
+Heart murmurs are abnormal sounds caused by turbulent blood flow in the heart.
+Several diagnostic methods are available to detect heart murmurs and their severity, including cardiac auscultation, echocardiography, and phonocardiography (PCG).
+However, these methods have limitations, including the need for extensive training among healthcare providers, the cost and accessibility of echocardiography, and noise interference during PCG data processing.
+This study proposes an end-to-end real-time heart murmur detection approach using traditional and depthwise separable convolutional networks.
+We applied a Butterworth filter and Continuous Wavelet Transform (CWT) to eliminate noise and extract meaningful features from the PCG data.
+The proposed network consists of three parts: a Squeeze net that generates a compressed data representation, a Bottleneck layer that minimizes computational complexity using depthwise-separable convolutions, and an Expansion net that up-samples the data to capture fine details.
+We evaluated our model on the publicly available CirCor pediatric heart sound dataset.
+Using only $\sim$5.4k parameters, we achieved an accuracy of 85\%, a sensitivity of 85\%, and a specificity of 92\%, successfully outperforming several larger models.
+Furthermore, we converted our network into a TinyML format and tested it on two resource-constrained devices, achieving an average real-time inference accuracy of 91\% on a Raspberry Pi 4B and 80\% on an Android smartphone.
+The proposed lightweight model offers a robust deep learning framework for accurate, real-time heart murmur detection, showing strong promise for accessible medical diagnostics in limited-resource environments.
+The code is publicly available at \url{https://github.com/jobayer/FunnelNet}.